teleject/creatingonlineconferences.com/src/index.md

 socialImage: 'https://OnlineEventBlog.com/images/onlineevent-og-image.jpg'
 ---

-After producing hundreds of online events in addition to numerous in-person conferences, I've pruned the process for producing online events from scratch – and would love to share the knowledge with you.
+After producing hundreds of online events in addition to numerous in-person conferences, I've refined a process for producing online events from scratch – and am sharing that knowledge with you on this blog.

 Are you ready to figure out how to run a successful online event?